 If you want happiness for a day, go fishing.

-If you want happiness is for a lifetime, help someone else.
+If you want happiness for a lifetime, help someone else.

-As a small to medium sized business owner, what concerns you the most as you look out over the next five to 10 years?
+As a small to a medium-sized business owner, what concerns you the most as you look out over the next five to 10 years?

 What one piece of advice would you offer someone starting a new business today?